roflmaostc/Noise.jl/docs/src/man/poisson.md

 ```

 We notice that amount of noise is, in contradiction to additive noise, higher for higher intensity values.
 However, the signal-to-noise ratio is better for higher intensity values.
-This was visible in the Lena image.
+This was visible in the fabio image.
 ![](../images/pois_series.png)